Transport in Reading, Berkshire: Cycling

 The OYBike bicycle sharing system operated in Reading, with approximately 15 bicycles with docking stations at Reading station, Holiday Inn (Basingstoke Road) and Green Park.

 In March 2011 Reading Borough Council approved a larger scheme similar to the London Cycle Hire Scheme, with 1,000 bicycles available at up to 150 docking stations across Reading.
 The scheme, ReadyBike, began in 2014 but closed on 31 March 2019.
 After an initial government funding subsidy ended it was being subsidised by Reading Borough Council by £10,000 per month.

+Several major cycle routes in Sustrans' National Cycle Network cross at Reading.
+These include National Cycle Route 4 between London and Fishguard, National Cycle Route 5 from Oxford and Birmingham, and National Cycle Route 23 from Basingstoke and Southampton.